webmaster85/instant-search-wordpress-plugin/readme.txt

 = How can I support Instant Search? =

 You can support the development of the WordPress plugin Instant Search by making a [donation](https://instant-search.net/#donate/).
-Your contributions enable me to dedicate more time and resources to improving the plugin’s features, performance, and compatibility with various WordPress environments.
+Your contributions enable me to dedicate more time and resources to improving the pluginâ€™s features, performance, and compatibility with various WordPress environments.

 = Why are donations crucial? =